thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ## What is Knex.js?

-**Knex.js** is a third-party JavaScript library that builds an SQL command, or query, and sends it to a relational database system like PostgreSQL.
-In other words, Knex.js allows you to build a Node.js-based PostgreSQL client to communicate with a PostgreSQL server.
+**Knex.js** is a third-party JavaScript library that builds SQL commands and sends them to (i.e. queries) a relational database system like PostgreSQL.
+In other words, Knex.js allows you to build a Node.js-based PostgreSQL client that communicate with a PostgreSQL server.

+Just like jQuery builds and sends HTTP requests to an HTTP server, Knex builds and sends SQL commands to a PostgreSQL server.
+Just remember that jQuery runs inside a web browser while Knex runs outside a web browser, in Node.js.

+[INSERT CLIENT-SERVER DIAGRAM OF JQUERY VS KNEX]

-To get started, migrate and seed a database by running the following shell commands.
+To see how this works in action, migrate and seed a database by running the following shell commands.

 ```shell
 dropdb movie_junkies_dev